Security News

 If you check out external plugins, nextline-graphql automatically detects them as plugins.
 An example can be described in nextline-rdb.

-nextline-graphql uses dynaconf for configuration management. nextline-graphql itself has configuration for CORS and logging.
+nextline-graphql uses dynaconf for configuration management.
+The nextline-graphql framework itself has configuration for CORS and logging.
+The internal plugins have configurations.
 External plugins can extend the configuration.

 These CORS (Cross-Origin Resource Sharing) settings will be given to

-This section shows an example way to check out code from GitHub for development.
+How to check out code from GitHub for development:

 python -m venv venv